Particular/docs.particular.net/Content/NServiceBus/logging-in-nservicebus.md

 - Logging
 ---

-INFO: this is relevant to versions 5 and above.
+INFO: This is relevant to versions 5 and above.
 For earlier versions, see [Logging in version 4 and below](logging-in-nservicebus4_and_below.md).

 ## Default Logging